chris-martin/code-review/java.md

 Some benefits of this approach:

 * You can explicitly see what each argument means at the call site (because you're effectively using named parameters).
-* The class can specify default values for its fields, so callers can simply omit values they don't care to specify, rather than passing `null` values or calling overloaded methods.
+* The class can specify default values for its fields, so callers can simply omit values they don't care to specify.
+You won't have to pass `null` values or use overloaded methods that accept different subsets of the parameters.
+* If these parameters have to be passed along through a series of method calls, you'll only have to pass a single parameter.